Training and Services

 Cities have broad powers to set a community vision and create land use regulations to achieve it.
 However, cities have different needs and approach planning and land use regulation in different ways.
 The approach any city takes toward land use planning and regulation is ultimately a policy choice for each city to make.
 In this course, you will learn about a five-step model to guide your city’s approach to land use planning and how to engage the public throughout the community planning process.
 You'll also complete activities that will help you develop goals, strategies, and regulations to effectively carry out your community’s vision for the future.
 Proactive planning and regularly updating laws can minimize controversy and help cities make legally defensible land use decisions.

-Learn more about "Creating the Ground Rules: Developing Land Use Plans and Laws," and register
+Learn more about and/or register for "Creating the Ground Rules: Developing Land Use Plans and Laws"